 Thankfully, Patrick’s innovations planted the seeds for the development of ready-made green wall systems, which are now available from a variety of manufacturers, so you no longer need to have a green thumb to grow your very own green wall.

 Green wall by Patrick Blanc

 The Quai Branly Museum’s unique site, neighboring the Eiffel Tower and overlooking the Seine River, demanded a building that bridged the divide between architecture and landscape.
-The resulting façade, designed by Patrick Blanc, was the most expansive green wall in the world at the time, measuring over 650-feet long and 40-feet tall.
-The varying hues and textures of the plants blend in seamlessly with the surrounding gardens by landscape designer Gilles Clément.
+The resulting façade, designed by Patrick Blanc, was the most expansive green wall in the world at the time, measuring in at over 650-feet long and 40-feet tall.
+The varying hues and textures blend in seamlessly with the surrounding gardens by landscape designer Gilles Clément.
 In contrast to this picturesque arrangement, the green wall is punctured by an orderly grid of oversized picture windows.

 The exhibits within the museum feature artworks from Africa, Asia, Oceania, North America and South America.
-“I Insisted that the biodiversity represented in this vertical garden echo the cultural diversity of artists the world over, whose works were on exhibit in that very museum,” said Patrick Blanc.
+“I insisted that the biodiversity represented in this vertical garden echo the cultural diversity of artists the world over, whose works were on exhibit in that very museum,” said Patrick Blanc.
 His green wall system supports 150 different plant species, both native and exotic, including wallflowers, climbing plants, ferns, shrubs, perennials and willows.